MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbardatetimectrl-class.md

  Nonzero if the method updates the tooltip text; otherwise 0.

 ### Remarks
  This method extends the base class implementation ( [CMFCToolBarButton::OnUpdateToolTip](../../mfc/reference/cmfctoolbarbutton-class.md#onupdatetooltip)) by displaying the tooltip text that is associated with the button.
-If the button is not docked horizontally, this method does nothing and returns `FALSE`.
+If the button is not docked horizontally, this method does nothing and returns FALSE.

 ##  <a name="settime"></a>  CMFCToolBarDateTimeCtrl::SetTime
  Sets the time and date in the time picker control.